opentechcommunity/open-geolens-research-notes/5_amenities_collision.md

 \- Compare these metrics to other areas to see how the area of interest compares.

+### **Quantified Interaction of Amenities**

+**Note**: Choosing the average value as standard value.
+The next document discusses more about the standards: average or country standard or scientifically proven standard.

 **Finding Proper Index to Represent Collision and Resulting Intensity**

 To encapsulate the collision and its resulting intensity, we need a comprehensive index.
 This index reflects both the impact of an amenity's interaction with others and the density of the area.
 The process involves several steps: